publiclab/publiclab-archive/notes/gilbert/11-30-2017/are-you-aware-of-local-impacts-on-your-community-of-federal-deregulation-of-environmental-and-or-public-health-laws-if-so-can-you-specify-which-deregulation-and-the-local-impact-they-are-having.md

 ---
 title: "Are you aware of local impacts on your community of federal deregulation of environmental and/or public health laws?
-If so, can you specify which deregulation and the local impact they are having?"\ntagnames: 'environmental-regulations, public-health-laws, presidential-executive-orders'
+If so, can you specify which deregulation and the local impact they are having?"

+tagnames: 'environmental-regulations, public-health-laws, presidential-executive-orders'
 author: gilbert
 path: /notes/gilbert/11-30-2017/are-you-aware-of-local-impacts-on-your-community-of-federal-deregulation-of-environmental-and-or-public-health-laws-if-so-can-you-specify-which-deregulation-and-the-local-impact-they-are-having.md
 nid: 15280